 Celebrity chefs have made the most of London’s growing appetite for good food, and now cover every conceivable angle — from relatively cheap eats to high-end dining.
 Gordon Ramsay has venues scattered across the city.
 Heddon Street, wrapped in behind Regent Street, is home to Heddon Street Kitchen.
 A stone’s throw from the shopping buzz of Oxford Street and Piccadilly Circus, it’s the perfect place for brunch.

 Orrery on Marylebone High Street serves elegant French food, with an eye for detail and presentation.
 Book a table and when you arrive the staff will invite you to dine on the roof terrace on a first come, first served basis.
 Take up the offer, as the roof concertinas out if the weather doesn’t play ball.

-Watch our guide for Sky News Business Class to top places to eat in London:
+Watch our guide for Sky News Business Class to great places to eat in London:

 Adam Ford, editor of The Big Bus tour and travel guide and host of Tour the World, regularly joins the team at Sky News Business Class to discuss top travel destinations around the world.

 Steps on Thayer Street in Marylebone lead down into the cool urban space of Pachamama, where the Peruvian-inspired menu is designed for sharing.
 Served from ‘mama’s kitchen’, wafer thin sea bass ceviche and Padron peppers with a kick are perfectly complimented by a Pisco (the national spirit of Peru) sour.
 Happy hour runs from 6-7pm.